 - Table

 - Handsaw

 - Circular or jigsaw

 - Tape measure

 - Chalk line

 - Pull bar

 - Hammer

 - Tapping block

-- Wooden or plastic spacer wedges

-- Moisture Meter (can be rented)
+- Wooden or plastic spacer wedges - Moisture Meter (can be rented)

 CAUTION: By not using proper tools, damage may result on face and edge of the plank.
-Vanier or its agents are not responsible for problems caused by use of improper tools.
+BuildDirect is not responsible for problems caused by use of improper tools.
 Note: Never hit the planks directly with a hammer-always use a tapping block to protect the edges of the boards.